Narsipatnam: Transport

-Narsipatnam railway station is classified as a D–category stations in the Vijayawada railway division of South Coast Railway zone.

-APSRTC bus service is available to district headquarters Visakhapatnam and Tuni Railway station and to Bhadrachalam, Chintapalli, Sileru, Malkangiri, Anakapalli, Chodavaram, Kakinada, Annavaram.
+APSRTC bus service is available to district headquarters Anakapalle and nearest city/town Visakhapatnam,Tuni, Chodavaram, Chintapalli, Sileru, Malkangiri, Kakinada and Annavaram.

 Legislative Assembly

 Narsipatnam is an assembly constituency in Andhra Pradesh.
 There are 1,95,804 registered voters in Narsipatnam constituency in 2009 elections.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.